 - Appointment can be completed as fast as 3 business days.

 How much is it to appoint Get Started HK as my Company Secretary?

 Our parking service is only HK$1,100 year.
 The appointment process can be as fast as 3 business days.

 If you are interested in using our service, you can contact our HK company formation expert at firstname.lastname@example.org.

 Filing Annual Return Form ( NAR1) to the Companies Registry

 A Hong Kong company must deliver its annual return NAR1 form to the Companies Registry for registration within 42 days after the anniversary date of the company’s incorporation in that year.
 It is an offence if the company fails to deliver the document within the prescribed time period.
 From our experience, many owners will forget the date of filing and they end up receiving a substantial amount of penalty from the Hong Kong Government.

 To call a general meeting, Companies in Hong Kong needs to observe some basic rules as per section 571 of Companies Ordinance.
 A general meeting, other than an adjourned meeting, must be called by notice of at least 14 days.
 If it is in the case of an AGM, the notice must be of at least 21 days.

 If a company’s articles require a longer period of notice, a general meeting must be called in accordance with that period.
-However, in the event of a short period of notice, i.e. shorter than either the periods stated above or the period required by the company’s articles, the meeting is still to be regarded as duly called if it is agreed by all members entitled to attend and vote at the meeting (*AGM).
+However, in the event of a short period of notice, i.e. shorter than either the periods stated above or the period required by the company’s articles of association, the meeting is still to be regarded as duly called if it is agreed by all members entitled to attend and vote at the meeting (*AGM).

 Manner of Notice